grbsystems/microservices/README.md

 Also see that file for an example of how the discovery service endpoint is set up.

-# Part five notes
+# Starting Services

 The set of 3 services can be started from docker-compose and the counterservice will wait until the configuration service is available and running.

-# Part six notes
+# Accessing services via the gateway

 The url for the counter service via the gateway is [http://localhost:8080/gateway/counterservice/count](http://localhost:8080/gateway/counterservice/count)